 - A Healthier, Cleaner Chalkyitsik Village: GAP Funds Noteworthy Recycling Efforts (PDF)(2 pp, 363 K, December 2015)

 - GIS Expansion Helps Cow Creek Band of Umpqua Tribe of Indians' Environmental Projects (PDF)(4 pp, 3 MB, December 2015)

 - Koyukuk Landfill Transformation: Burn Unit Significantly Reduces Trash and Cleans Up Community (PDF)(2 pp, 426 K, December 2015)

 - Developing a Tribal Environmental Code in Kwigillingok, Alaska: Changing Behaviors to Keep the Community Clean (PDF)(2 pp, 416 K, December 2015)

-- Environmental and Public Health Gains Through Landfill Improvements and Education in Tetlin, AK (PDF)(2 pp, 366 K, December 2015)
+- Environmental and Public Health Gains Through Landfill Improvements and Education in Tetlin, Alaska (PDF)(2 pp, 366 K, December 2015)